dianora/gncode/README.md

 ```
 python3.6 -m venv .venv36
 ```
-And then activate it with
+, and then activate it with:
 ```
 source .venv36/bin/activate
 ```

-You may install the required python dependencies with
+.
+You may install the required python dependencies with:
 ```
 pip install -r requirements.txt
 ```
+.

 ## Compiling the website
 This site uses Jinja2 templates.
 The  following script compiles all templates under `templates`, and generate corresponding html files under `docs`.